Free Motion Quilting- burning questions answered!

 Walking foot quilting is WONDERFUL, too, for certain quilts- see some examples below!

-2. When do you decide to change between your walking foot to your free motion quilting foot?
+2. When do you decide to change from your walking foot to your free motion quilting foot?

-Gentle curves can be quilted with the walking foot.
+Gentle curves can be quilted using a walking foot.

-As a general rule, for complex curved motifs, free motion quilting is the best option.
+As a general rule, for more complex curved motifs, free-motion quilting is the better option.

 But choosing between the two types of quilting is not only about the curves of the quilting motifs.
 In the end, it’s all about how often you have to change the direction of sewing.
 It also depends on how large your quilt is.